-Francis Scott Key, a highly respected Maryland lawyer and former slave owner, is the writer of the Star Spangled Banner, otherwise known as America’s national anthem.
-Francis Scott Key sat out on a boat in the Baltimore inner harbor on the night of September 13th, 1812 overlooking the bombardment taking place at Fort McHenry during the War of 1812 when he wrote The Star Spangled Banner.
+Francis Scott Key, a Maryland lawyer, and former slave owner is the writer of the Star-Spangled Banner, otherwise known as America’s national anthem.
+Key composed the Star Spangled banner while on a boat in the Baltimore inner harbor on the night of September 13th, 1812 overlooking the bombardment taking place at Fort McHenry during the War of 1812.

-Baltimore City is a predominately African American community.
-To build and place a monument commemorating a person who was a former slave owner in the heart of the city is distasteful in its own regard.
-The monument first started gaining historical significance in 1999 when, then First Lady, Hillary Clinton, spoke at the monument on the importance of renovating and preserving America’s historical monuments.
+In 1999, former First Lady, Hillary Clinton, spoke at the monument on the importance of renovating and preserving America’s historical monuments.
 Several years later in April of 2015, Freddie Gray, a Baltimore African American teen, was wrongfully arrested and killed under police custody.
-This, along with the Charleston Church shooting in the summer of 2017, sparked the Black Lives Matter civil rights movement in an effort to expose the controversy behind a flawed a corrupt governmental system.
+This, along with the Charleston Church shooting in the summer of 2017, led to the Black Lives Matter civil rights movement.

-Following the Charleston Church shootings, then Mayor of Baltimore City, Catherine Pugh, decided to take down multiple confederate monuments around the city overnight, however, decided to keep the Francis Scott Key Monument up.
-Nearly a month following this decision, Baltimore City Department of Recreation and Parks workers discovered that the monument had been splattered in bright red paint along with the phrase “Racist Anthem” spray painted in black on various areas of the monument.
+Following the Charleston Church shootings, the former Mayor of Baltimore City, Catherine Pugh, decided to take down multiple confederate monuments around the city overnight.
+However, Pugh decided to keep the Francis Scott Key Monument intact.
+Nearly a month later, the Baltimore City Department of Recreation and Parks workers discovered that the monument was splattered in bright red paint along with the phrase “Racist Anthem” spray-painted in black on various areas of the monument.